 When many Northwest ferns have said adiós to most of their aboveground growth and have nearly left the stage, enter licorice fern.
 If you have it in your yard you might forget it’s there until the soft rains of autumn release it from its dormancy.
-Then—when you least expect it—bright green, featherlike fronds (to about 12 inches) appear and help brighten the landscape all winter long.
-Though it may stay evergreen where it is well established, receives some moisture in the form of mist or from a watering can, and is out of harsh sunlight, it is typically a summer deciduous plant.
+Then — when you least expect it — bright green, featherlike fronds (to about 12 inches) gradually appear to help brighten the landscape all winter long.
+Although licorice fern may stay evergreen where it is well established, out of harsh sunlight, and receives some moisture in the form of mist or from a watering can, it is typically a summer deciduous plant.
 It is a primary producer for other inhabitants within the ecosystem, including insects, birds, and other animals.

 Its botanical name, Polypodium glycyrrhiza, means “many footed” and “sweet root,” and refers to creeping rhizomes that taste like licorice (which I’ve yet to try).
 Native Americans used the rhizome to sweeten foods and unpalatable medicines, but they also used it as medicine itself, to treat sore throats and upper respiratory infections.
 Modern herbalists use it for similar purposes.

 Licorice fern is one of those multitalented plants that occurs naturally in several habitats.
-The next time you walk under a massive, mature deciduous native tree like big-leaf maple or even a nonnative (to the region) American elm (pictured, left), look upwards and there’s a good chance you’ll find it growing as an epiphyte on trunk and branch bark, particularly in crotches or on horizontal limbs that usually stay wetter than vertical ones.
-But it’s also found growing on dead or dying wood like logs and stumps, and as a lithophyte in rocky outcrops and mossy ledges (pictured, below).
+The next time you walk under a massive, mature deciduous native tree like big-leaf maple or even a nonnative giant, such as American elm (native to the eastern U.S.), look upwards and there’s a good chance you’ll find it growing as an epiphyte on trunk and branch bark, particularly in crotches or on horizontal limbs that usually stay wetter than vertical ones.
+But it’s also found hugging dead or dying wood like logs and stumps, and as a lithophyte in rocky outcrops and mossy ledges (pictured, below).

 The ferns that now grace my yard were rescued from mature street trees that had the misfortune of being cut down or blown down in my neighborhood.
 The trees’ upper branches were nearly covered with the ferns, so when the fallen limbs were in the street awaiting transport, I peeled off bark adorned with the featherlike fronds, their roots firmly and securely attached to the bark.
-I placed sections of the leafy mats under native shrubs and in shaded rocky areas in my yard, where the soil is fairly rich and slightly acidic, and where moss grows readily (and not too far from the hose, since I figured they would need to be kept moist for a couple of summers).
-I also placed some logs, leftover from fruit tree prunings, immediately next to those without the company of rocks.
+Sections of the leafy mats were placed under native shrubs and in shaded rocky areas in my yard, where the soil is fairly rich and slightly acidic, and where moss grows readily (and not too far from the hose, since I figured they would need to be kept moist for a couple of summers).
+I also placed some logs (leftover from fruit tree prunings) under or immediately next to those without the company of rocks.
 Now the mats have come to life again, and I think they are quite settled in, judging by a new little plant that’s appeared about 10 feet from its parents—spores are in the air!

 Try it at home